isomerpages/moe-methodistgirlssch/_about-us/Our Identity.md

 **MOTTO**  <br>
-To Master, To Grow, To Serve
+To Master To Grow To Serve

 ### School Values